IOS 9: Battery

 iOS 9 comes with two important battery-saving updates.
 When a phone has been placed face-down, the screen will not light up upon receiving notifications.
 Apple has also added Low Power Mode, which modifies the amount of energy dedicated to background services and animations.
 For example, background app refresh and push email are paused during Low Power Mode.
 When a phone reaches 20% battery level, users are automatically prompted to turn on Low Power Mode, which changes the color of the battery icon in the top row status bar on the screen to yellow.
 When the battery goes higher than the 80% level, Low Power Mode automatically turns back off.

 Design

 San Francisco, a new system font, replaced Helvetica Neue as the system typeface of iOS.

-iOS 9 added a new battery widget to the Notification Center that displayed the battery life and charging status of any connected Bluetooth device.
+iOS 9 added a new battery widget to the Notification Center that displays the battery life and charging status of any connected Bluetooth device.

 When the shift button is inactive, lowercase letters are displayed on the keyboard, instead of the all-caps representation on previous iOS versions.